GLOSSARY

 Asset

 A water heater.
 A property.
-A gym obstacle.
+An emergency room patient.
 A SaaS subscription.
 A consulting engagement.
+A brand guideline.
+A production dataset.

 |---|---|---|---|